 The feed has deals and money-back ideas, and if you log in, this stuff can be personalized to your tastes.
 Though the feed might be helpful to some, others may find their time better spent by skipping installation here and just moving forward towards a new account.

 For the sake of this review, let’s use Amazon as the place to test Honey.
-After all, if you’re like most people, you probably do most of your online shopping on Amazon anyway.

 When you load a product page on Amazon, you’re greeted with some new icons on the page below the name of an item.
 The box to the left details price history for the product and the number of price changes that have occurred in recent history for your chosen product.